Cookies

 When can I start?

-We have a new cohort of learners in September of each year, but do take on new learners throughout the year.
-Please get in touch and we can discuss your individual needs.
+At Hoople we welcome a new cohort of learners every September, but we also take on new learners throughout the year.
+Please get in touch, and we can discuss your individual needs.

 Where will I attend the study programme?